 What other factors should be taken into consideration?

 Financing and purchase price.
 On the lower end of the cost spectrum, you should expect to pay somewhere in the $10,000-$20,000 range for the generator itself and an “average” installation.
 If you have a larger home or want to be able to run every electrical device in your home (as you would when there is no blackout), you could be looking at something in the $25,000 range.

 Maintenance after installation.
 Generators will have a manufacturer’s suggested checklist and schedule.
-Most generators will probably start themselves monthly and go through a brief internal system check.
+Most generators will probably start themselves monthly and go thru a brief internal system check.
 However, most manufacturers will also require/suggest an annual checkup from a certified installer or electrician.
 All of these items should be discussed and explained by your initial contractor.

 Timeframe and length of installation.
 The installation and hookup of a standby generator will likely take a full day, maybe even part of a second day.
-For several hours during the process, electricity to the home will be turned off and gas service could be interrupted.
+For several hours during the process, electricity to the home will be turned off, and gas service could be interrupted.
 Perhaps plan on a time of year when the temperatures and weather are more moderate so you can remain relatively comfortable in your home while those services are temporarily suspended.

 Can ABC install a standby generator?

 Yes.
-With a large staff of electricians, plumbers and helpers, ABC can deploy one of the most skilled work forces in the area.
+With a large staff of electricians, plumbers and service specialists, ABC can deploy one of the most skilled work forces in the area.
 All of our specialists are licensed as appropriate for their trade and work under the leadership of a Master Electrician and a Master Plumber.
 Furthermore, all the people involved will be full-time ABC background checked specialists, so you can feel comfortable with our team on your property.